The Great Debate: First televised presidential debate held at CBS Chicago 64 years ago this month

 A gray background was chosen for the black-and-white broadcast, but there were discussions and debates about the type of paint and the shade.
 Gallons of paint were hand-carried and the set was painted again and again.
 It was still sticky when the candidates arrived on the evening of Sept.
 26.

 The Nixon and Kennedy campaigns also each had their own office space behind Studio 1.
-While Studio 2 was set aside for the nightly 10 o'clock broadcasts on Channel 2, Studios 3 and 4 farther down the hall toward the back of the building were set aside for some 380 reporters who would watch the debate on closed-circuit television and type out reports in real time.
+While Studio 2 was set aside for the nightly 10 o'clock news broadcasts on Channel 2, Studios 3 and 4 — farther down the hall toward the back of the building—were pressed into service for some 380 reporters who would watch the debate on closed-circuit television and type out reports in real-time.

 Nixon arrived first.
 His car came through the Erie Street rear entrance about an hour before airtime, at 7:30 p.m.
 He was met right away by CBS network brass—including Chairman William S. Paley and President Frank Stanton.